Tularemia

 • Francisella tularensis enters the human organism through small skin lesions, mosquitoes and ticks or the GI tract.

-• Transmission: Skin or mucous membrane contact with infected animals, ingestion or transmission by mosquitoes and ticks or contaminated water.
+• Transmission: skin or mucosal contact with infected animals, ingestion or transmission by mosquitoes and ticks or through contaminated water.

 • Incubation period: 2-14 days.

-• In addition to cephalgias, myalgia, arthralgia and febrile temperatures, symptoms are assigned to 6 different forms of manifestation.
+• In addition to cephalgias, myalgias, arthralgias and febrile temperatures, symptoms occur which are assigned to 6 different forms of manifestation.

-• The pathogens are caused by skin defects.
+• The causative agent enters via skin defects.

-• The primary effect (which may be absent, but several may occur at the same time) takes the form of a small nodular blue-purple infiltrate or an ulcerated pustle.
+• The primary manifestation (this may be absent, but several may occur simultaneously) is in the form of a small nodular, blue-red infiltrate or ulcerated pustule.

-• Locoregional lymph node adenopathy, which often lasts for 2-3 weeks and then melts down and fistulises).
+• Locoregional lymph node adenopathy, which often persists for 2-3 weeks and then melts and fistulates).

 • Locoregional lymph node adenopathy

-• Local-regional lymph node adenopathy, mostly preauricular or submandibular.
+• Locoregional lymph node adenopathy, usually preauricular or submandibular.

 • Reduced general condition.

-• Medical History (contact to animals, age, place of residence).
+• Anamnesis (contact with animals, age, place of residence).

-• The serum agglutination test is positive after about the 2nd week of illness.
-A skin test with Francisella tularensis antigen is already positive in the first week of the disease.
+• The serum agglutination test is positive from about the 2nd week of illness.
+A skin test with Francisella tularensis antigen is positive as early as the 1st week of illness.

 • Mediastinitis